sowmya1730/FSL-for-Effective-Categorization-and-Recommendation-of-Low-Frequency-Products/README.md

 **Approach**
 =========================
-- **Dataset and Preprocessing:** We use the Amazon M2 dataset, a large-scale, multilingual e-commerce dataset, focusing specifically on low-frequency product categories.
+- **Dataset and Preprocessing:** We use the Amazon M2 dataset, focusing specifically on low-frequency product categories.
 Initial steps include exploratory data analysis (EDA) and extensive preprocessing, such as removing duplicates, handling missing values, tokenization, and feature extraction.

 - **Few-Shot Learning Model Development:** To classify low-frequency products, we will fine-tune a GPT-based model using few-shot learning techniques, enriched by contrastive learning and meta-learning.
 This approach allows the model to adapt to new categories quickly and distinguish between similar categories, creating a robust classifier for underrepresented products.